Diz312/pedal_boss/README.md

 Code in this repo will help a hobyist to manage pedal BOMs, inventory and overall build process.

 Why I built this:

-Primarily to study coding concepts including LangChain To have a simple app that can help me manage my pedal builds and parts inventory
+Primarily to study coding concepts including LangChain.
+To have a simple app that can help me manage my pedal builds and parts inventory

 App features published:

 Scrape the PedalPCB site for all build PDFs

 App features still under construction: